-Purpose and Use by Ofgem This table collects expenditure and workload data for general and specific reinforcement on the below 7 bar network, including governors.
+Instructions for All Drojecto Purpose and Use by Ofgem This table collects expenditure and workload data for general and specific reinforcement on the below 7 bar network, including governors.
 Reinforcement above 7 bar network is captured on table 4.3 LTS and storage.
 The table collects sufficient data to support a meaningful comparison of unit costs between activities and companies.
 The data will be used to support benchmarking, trend analysis, and monitoring performance against allowances.
-Instructions for Completion All ProjectsThis first table includes all projects (ie above £0.5m and below £0.5m).Gross ExpenditureMains - enter the aggregate gross expenditure by reinforcement type (general or specific) and by the diameter bands listed.Governors - enter the aggregate gross expenditure by reinforcement type and by inlet pressure.Total ContributionEnter the contribution where applicable.Net CostNo entry is required.
-The net expenditure is auto- populated and is calculated by subtracting the contribution from gross expenditure.WorkloadMains - enter the total aggregate length by reinforcement type for each of the eight diameter bands.Governors - enter the number by reinforcement type and inlet pressure category.Projects >£0.5mThis table records individual projects where total gross expenditure is above £0.5m over the life of the project.
+Completion This first table includes all projects (ie above £0.5m and below £0.5m).
+Gross Expenditure Mains - enter the aggregate gross expenditure by reinforcement type (general or specific) and by the diameter bands listed.
+Governors - enter the aggregate gross expenditure by reinforcement type and by inlet pressure.
+Total Contribution Enter the contribution where applicable.
+Net Cost No entry is required.
+The net expenditure is autopopulated and is calculated by subtracting the contribution from gross expenditure.
+Workload Mains - enter the total aggregate length by reinforcement type for each of the eight diameter bands Instructions for Completion Gross ExpenditureMains - enter the aggregate gross expenditure by reinforcement type (general or specific) and by the diameter bands listed.Governors - enter the aggregate gross expenditure by reinforcement type and by inlet pressure.Total ContributionEnter the contribution where applicable.Net CostNo entry is required.
+The net expenditure is auto- populated and is calculated by subtracting the contribution from gross expenditure.WorkloadMains - enter the total aggregate length by reinforcement type for each of the eight diameter bands.Governors - enter the number by reinforcement type and

+Projects >£0.5m This table records individual projects where total gross expenditure is above $\pounds$ 0.5m over the life of the project.
 Named projects Enter the name of the project.
 Category Select a category, either general or specific, from the drop down menu.
 Start Year and End Year Select the start year and the end year of expenditure from the drop down menus in each column.
 Gross Expenditure Mains - enter the aggregate gross expenditure by reinforcement type by the two diameter bands listed (ie above and below 180mm).
 Governors - enter the aggregate gross expenditure by reinforcement type and by inlet pressure.
 Total Contribution Enter the contribution by the same activity types as above where applicable.
 Net Expenditure No entry is required.
 The net expenditure is auto- populated and is calculated by subtracting the contribution from gross expenditure.
 Workload Mains - enter the total length of mains for the two diameter bands listed (ie above and below 180mm) and mains pressure tier (select from the drop down menu) Governors - enter the number of governors where applicable.